cloud-ark/kubeplus/README.md

 **4. kubectl metrics**

-- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and Memory).
+- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and total Memory consumption).
 - ``kubectl metrics service``: Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.
 - ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (counts of custom resources, built-in workload objects, pods, total CPU and Memory).
-Needs on-cluster component.
+Needs cluster-side component.
 - ``kubectl metrics helmrelease``: Provides CPU/Memory metrics for all the Pods that are part of a Helm release.

 **5. kubectl grouplogs**